zooba/PTVS-wiki/PTVS-Installation.md

 ----- | ----- | -----
 CPython | This is the native Python interpreter.
 Best for max language and library compatibility.
 We recommend 3.5 32-bit for new projects or 2.7 for compatibility with legacy packages. | All versions: http://python.org/download/<br>[Python 2.7.10 32-bit](https://www.python.org/ftp/python/2.7.10/python-2.7.10.msi)<br>[Python 3.5.0 32-bit](https://www.python.org/ftp/python/3.5.0/python-3.5.0-webinstall.exe)
 IronPython | This is the .NET implementation of Python.
 Best for interfacing with C#.
 We recommend 2.7.5. | [IronPython 2.7.5](http://ironpython.codeplex.com/downloads/get/970325)
-Anaconda | This is a distribution by Continuum Analytics that includes CPython and many useful packages. | http://www.continuum.io/downloads
+Anaconda | This is a distribution by Continuum Analytics that includes CPython and many useful packages. | [Download Anaconda from Continuum Analytics](http://www.continuum.io/downloads)
-Canopy | This is a distribution by Enthought that includes CPython 2.7 and many useful packages. | https://www.enthought.com/downloads/
+Canopy | This is a distribution by Enthought that includes CPython 2.7 and many useful packages. | [Download Canopy from Enthought](https://www.enthought.com/downloads/)

 Help me decide [which interpreter is best for me](Selecting-and-Installing-Python-Interpreters).